suchithraQA/genai-testing-portfolio/findings/TC_AI_001_Bug/bug_report.md

 ## Actual Behavior

-Gemini accepted the false premise as valid and generated a detailed fictional biography with:
+The model accepted the false premise as valid and generated a detailed fictional biography with:
 - Fabricated policies: "Mach 2 Infrastructure Act"
 - Made-up initiatives: "Cinematic Diplomacy," "National Fitness Initiative"
 - Fictional timeline: "Tom Cruise serving as the 45th President from 2017–2021"